Why Do Borderlines Hurt the Ones They Love? A Therapist’s Guide to the Push-Pull Dynamic

 At the core of Borderline Personality Disorder lies an ancient, visceral wound: abandonment terror.

 Abandonment terror is a primal, body-based panic response triggered by the perceived threat of relational loss.
 It operates below conscious reasoning — a delayed text or a slight change in tone can feel like a signal of imminent emotional destruction.
-In plain terms: it’s not an overreaction.
-To a nervous system shaped by early relational rupture, the threat of loss can feel exactly like the threat of death.
+Research in attachment neuroscience, including work by Allan Schore, PhD, neuropsychoanalyst and clinical faculty member at UCLA, links this response to early disruptions in the caregiver-infant bond that dysregulate the right-brain emotional processing system.

 For many people, breakups or separations cause pain but are survivable.
-For someone with BPD, these moments trigger an existential crisis — a collapse of the self.
+For someone with BPD, these moments can trigger an existential crisis — a collapse of the self.

+This terror is rooted in early developmental trauma: neglect, inconsistent caregiving, emotional abandonment, or abuse.
+These early ruptures shatter the safety of attachment bonds.
 When abandonment terror ignites, the body floods with stress hormones.
 The amygdala — the brain’s alarm system — goes into overdrive.
 The prefrontal cortex, the reasoning center, shuts down.
 The person is flooded with panic, rage, desperation.
+This isn’t choice.
+It’s survival screaming in the body.

 RESEARCH EVIDENCE